Wagner-L/rHarmonics/README.md

                                                                 new_dates=new_dates)
                               })
 ```
-Animation of daily NDVI values with time series graph of three selected pixels:
+Animation of daily NDVI values with time series graph of two selected pixels:
 <img src="images/demo_harz_3deg.gif" width=1000>

 The modelled curve allows a clear distinction between deciduous and coniferous forests.